dherincx92/fpds/README.md

 ## Motivation
-The only programmatic access to this data via an ATOM feed limits each request to 10 records, which forces users to deal with pagination.
-Additonally, data is exported as XML, which proves annoying for most developers. `fpds` will handle all pagination and data transformation to provide users with a nice JSON representation of the equivalent XML data.
+The FPDS ATOM feed limits each request to 10 records, which forces users to deal with pagination.
+Additonally, data is exported as XML, which proves annoying for most developers. `fpds` will handle all pagination and data transformation to provide users with a nice JSON representation of the equivalent XML data and attributes.

 ## Setup